neondatabase/website/content/docs/manage/projects.md

    ![History retention configuration](/docs/manage/history_retention.png)
 4. Use the slider to select the history retention period.
 5. Click **Save**.

+For more information about available plan limits, see [Neon plans](/docs/introduction/plans).

 ## Enable logical replication